lawrennd/old_talks/_uq/includes/emukit-vision.md

     update model with new observation
 ```

-\notes{Emukit is build in a modular way so that each component in this loop can be swapped out.
-This means that scientists, applied mathematicians, machine learnings, statisticians can swap out the relavant part of their method and build on the undelrying structure.
+\notes{Emukit is built in a modular way so that each component in this loop can be swapped out.
+This means that scientists, applied mathematicians, machine learnings, statisticians can swap out the relevant part of their method and build on the underlying structure.
 You just need to pick out the part that requires implementation.}

 \subsection{Loop}
 \slides{* An abstract class where the different components come together.}